isomerpages/govtech-gobusiness-main/_run-and-grow/taxes-gst-customs/imports-exports.md

     </tr>
 </table>

-### Step 3: Use the GoBusiness e-Advisers to determine and apply for the licences you need
+<h3>Step 3: Use the GoBusiness e-Advisers to determine and apply for the licences you need</h3>

 The import, export, or transhipment of goods may require licences or approvals.
 Use the GoBusiness Logistics e-Advisers to determine the licences you may need.

 {% include accordion.html accordions=site.data.acc113-taxes-and-customs.accordion %}

-### Step 4: Apply to be a Declaring Agent (DA) or appoint a DA to apply for your consignment-based licences/permits
+<h3>Step 4: Apply to be a Declaring Agent (DA) or appoint a DA to apply for your consignment-based licences/permits</h3>

 <table>
     <tr>